Tyler Blackburn

-Tyler Jordon Blackburn (born October 12, 1986) is an American actor, singer and model.
+Tyler Jordon Blackburn (born October 12, 1986) is an American actor and singer.
 He is best known for playing Caleb Rivers on the hit Freeform series Pretty Little Liars and its spin-off, Ravenswood.
 He most recently starred as Alex Manes in The CW series Roswell, New Mexico (2019–2022).

 Early life

 Blackburn was born in Burbank, California.
 He has one older sister and three younger brothers.

 Blackburn has a 4 inch long scar on his left shoulder.
 This was caused due to the removal of a benign bone tumor at the age of 10.

 Career

 Acting

 Blackburn began performing in 2004 and appeared on the series Unfabulous on Nickelodeon.
 In the following year he was a teacher in the short film The Doers of Coming Deeds.
 In 2008, he made a cameo in the film Next of Kin.
 In 2009, Blackburn appeared in Cold Case and Rockville CA, a webseries launched by Josh Schwartz.
 In 2010, he appeared on Days of Our Lives, Gigantic, and was also in the independent film Peach Plum Pear.

 In October 2010, Blackburn was cast in a recurring role as Caleb Rivers in the television series Pretty Little Liars.
 He was upgraded to series regular for the third season starting in the summer of 2012.

 Blackburn also starred as Pete in the six-episode web series Wendy, a project developed by Alloy Entertainment and Macy's that was based on Peter Pan which premiered on September 15, 2011.
 In 2012, he starred in drama Hiding alongside Ana Villafañe, Jeremy Sumpter, Dean Armstrong and Dan Payne.

 In May 2013, it was announced that Blackburn would star in the 2013 Pretty Little Liars' spin-off Ravenswood.

-In March 2018, Blackburn joined the cast of The CW series Roswell, New Mexico.
+In March 2018, Blackburn joined the cast of The CW series Roswell, New Mexico as Alex Manes, a character initially introduced as a love interest to Michael Vlamis's Michael Guerin.
+Blackburn remained a series regular on the show during its four-season run until it ended in 2022.